mikaelbr/writings/js-syntax-series/function-declarations.md

 // (Works as expected)
 ```

-As the last example shows the returned recursive call inside the fibonacci expression points to the actual named function expression, not the variable it is assigned to.
-That means when we call fibonacci recursively it will always point correctly, even though the variable name is reassigned.
+As the last example shows, the second invoked recursive call inside the fibonacci expression points to the actual named function expression, not the new destructive function we assigned further down.
+That means when we call fibonacci again, it points to the correct value, even though we reassigned the variabel in the outer scope.

+This is as when we set the name `fibonacci` as an identifier of the function, we shadow (overwrite, taking precedence) the variable from before.
+And as we no longer use the actual variable, it doesn't matter that we reassign the value in the outer scope.
+We simply reassign the variable, not what we refer to inside the `fibonacci` function.

 This might seem contrived.
 But when using recursion this can actually be a legit bug.
 And if it happens, it may be hard to investigate.